 If the abuser shows signs of repentance, what should pastors do?
 And what if there is no repentance?

-Any pastor can find out, by a few simple phone calls or an internet search, whether there is a Men’s Behaviour Change Program in his local area.
+Any pastor can find out, by a few simple phone calls or an internet search, whether there is a Men’s Behaviour Change Program (aka Domestic Abuse Intervention Program) in his local area.
 This is what he should be directing the perpetrator to even if the abuser is showing some signs of true repentance.
 It takes much hard work to change entitlement thinking and habits that have been entrenched for perhaps decades.
-Change is not quick; for an abuser it may be a project that lasts the rest of his life.
+Change is not quick; for an abuser it will be a project that lasts the rest of his life.

-And if there is no Men’s Behaviour Change program in his local area, the pastor should make it his business to lobby for getting one set up.
+If there is no Men’s Behaviour Change Program in his local area, the pastor should make it his business to lobby for getting one set up.
 Let him motivate the men in his church to make this the business of the church to work with secular agencies to see if they can get a Behaviour Change Program started locally.
 But these programs must be run by trained and accredited professionals and conducted according to Best Practice guidelines as per the secular domestic abuse service system provision in your State.
-No wanna-be’s should imagine they can take it on.
+No wanna-bes should imagine they can take it on.

-So a Behaviour Change Program can be useful, but it won’t bring a man from death to life.
+A Men’s Behaviour Change Program can be useful, but it won’t bring a man from death to life.
 It won’t make a dead person come alive in Christ.
 Only God does that.
 It is His electing and unfathomable grace which mysteriously works like the wind through the trees, and we don’t know where it comes from or where it is going, that brings a soul from death to life in Christ.
-And we certainly can’t systematize or manipulate the activity of the Spirit by rituals, prayers, baptisms or any other outward actions on our part.
-I would guess (and it’s only speculation, because I’ve never heard of this happening in a real case) that an abuser who is dead in his sins may come to life in Christ by the Spirit’s working, in conjunction with and with the provocation of participating in a Behaviour Change Group.
+We certainly can’t systematize or manipulate the activity of the Spirit by rituals, prayers, baptisms, counseling or any other outward actions on our part.
+I would guess that an abuser who is dead in his sins may come to life in Christ by the Spirit’s working, in conjunction with and with the provocation of participating in a Behaviour Change Program.
 So there is good reason to send an abuser to such a group, but it won’t guarantee true change — true conversion and repentance.

 My answer to this question is as follows, but I’m open to suggestions and improvements.
 Bear in mind that the three points below are often also appropriate for cases where the perpetrator is showing some signs of true repentance.
 An abuser can continue to repent (change his mindset, habits and behaviour) while he is separated from his wife.
 In fact, her drawing the line of firm separation is often the stimulus that finally prods him to really consider change.
 Let him change, if he seriously intends to, while his wife is safely recovering without him pestering and bullying and manipulating her.
 True repentance will be testable by the way he conducts himself during a long separation.
 And sadly, the vast majority of perpetrators seem to only fake repentance; they never truly repent.
 So testing their repentance while their wife is not permitting them back is usually the best way to test whether it’s phoney or genuine.